Keysborough

 AreaSearch assessment positions Keysborough ahead of most Australian regions for employment performance

 Keysborough has a well-educated workforce with strong representation in manufacturing and industrial sectors.
-The unemployment rate was 3.8% as of December 2025, which is below Greater Melbourne's rate of 4.8%.
-Employment growth over the past year was estimated at 4.2%.
+The unemployment rate was 3.8% as of the past year, with an estimated employment growth of 4.2%.
+As of December 2025, 17,346 residents were employed, with an unemployment rate of 0.9% below Greater Melbourne's rate of 4.8%, and workforce participation similar to Greater Melbourne's 69.9%.

 Frequently Asked Questions - Employment